codeconditioner/ca-comparer-dotnet/README.md

-# :wrench: :hammer: Code analysis cloud services catalog, for .NET platform. :hammer: :wrench:
+Code analysis cloud services catalog, for .NET :hammer:

 Here you go (hint: click a badge to explore results in a live demo):